SumanAsim22/python-habit-tracker/README.md

 As of the current version, the application can only be interacted with via the command line.

 ## Features
-- Add new habits with a title, description, and frequency
+- Create new habits with a title, description, and frequency
 - View all habits in a structured table
 - Checkoff habit tasks and establish streaks
+- View task checkoffs and streak histories
 - Filter habits based on frequency (daily/weekly), streak status (active/inactive), and task checkoff count
 - Track and view longest streaks
 - Interact with CLI menus and receive clear outputs